[Updated November 19, 2022]

 From parades and shopping to dazzling Christmas lights and meetings with Santa, these Blue Ridge Mountain Towns are the perfect place to celebrate and get into the holiday spirit.

-So, whether you’re looking for a relaxing stroll down Main Street, a festive train ride through the mountains, or just some unique holiday memories, read on for our extensive guide to the best North Carolina Christmas events!
+So, whether you’re looking for a relaxing stroll down Main Street, a festive NC train ride through the mountains, or just some unique holiday memories, read on for our extensive guide to the best North Carolina Christmas events!

 READ MORE: The 10 Best Christmas Towns in North Carolina